-The collection includes a sizable sampling from fiction, nonfiction, biography and reference materials.
+The Library at Newport Harbor High School’s book collection includes a sizable sampling of fiction, nonfiction, biography and reference materials.
 Periodical subscriptions include two daily newspapers and 18 magazines.
 There are 70 PC workstations available for students completing homework assignments, doing Internet research, and working on classroom projects.
-Teachers can sign up online to avail themselves of Library/Computer Lab time.
+Many research databases are available for student use.
+Teachers can sign up online to reserve class time in the Library and Computer Labs.

 The library staff assists teachers with developing resource-based lesson plans and teaching information literacy skills, where students learn to discern authoritative, fact-based resources from opinion and persuasion sources.